Previously: Traitor’s Fury

 What, the fuck?
 Seriously.
 If these people had the tech to build a mass accelerator that could boost something nearly to light speed, how in the name of God did they lose to the Gastraea?
 This place made no sense.
 It was like a morality play of… oh… right.
 It was a morality play about how humans are the bad guys.
 Fuck it.

 Long story short?
 2.6 million Cursed Children, 9.4 million others, in the box, 7 years, 241 days.
 That’s how many I was able to save, maxing out the box at twelve million, and how long it took (not counting the month between jumps) to complete the jump.
 I didn’t even have to bring down the monoliths (though I did to get the varanium for the vaccine, but only after the Gastraea had killed everyone.
 Hell, some of those monoliths had been rigged to fail.
 Fucking humans.).
 I just took away all the Cursed Children.
 I was the last one standing.
 And I watched as Cairo, the last bastion of human civilization on this world fell.

 “I do not understand.
 How can you care about some of your kind and still let this happen?”
 Reggy asked.
 She was Reggy now.
 Regina was too formal for common use.

-“It’s a mystery.
-I could not stop the end of this world.
+“It’s a mystery,” I said sadly, feeling the weight of all those I couldn’t save and all those I’d killed.
+“I could not stop the end of this world.
 So I saved everyone I could.”

-“I didn’t.
-I could have spent all my time doing so and failed… then the jump would end and no one would be saved.
-This world, these people, had transgressed so many rules, so many, many basic rules of human decency… crossed lines that can’t be uncrossed.
+I shook my head sadly, watching the last of the Cairo’s defenders blow themselves up in an atomic fireball rather than be turned.
+“This world, these people, had transgressed so many taboos, so many, many basic rules of human decency… crossed lines that can’t be uncrossed.
 And still, if I’d been certain there was a way to save them, I would have tried.
 But I can’t sacrifice their innocent victims just to take a chance that the undeserving would be saved.”